 can also do something that neither you nor I can do.
 It can, in effect, finance the deficit by creating money.
 The reason for using the phrase “in effect”, is that … governments do not create money; the central bank does.
 But with the central bank’s cooperation, the government can in effect finance itself by money creation.
 It can issue bonds and ask the central bank to buy them.
 The central bank then pays the government with money it creates, and the government in turn uses that money to finance the deficit.
 This process is called debt monetization.

 This is what mainstream economists call “printing money”.
 However, it is an erroneous conception in terms of the monetary system.
 To monetise means to convert to money.
 Gold used to be monetised when the government issued new gold certificates to purchase gold.
 Monetising does occur when the central bank buys foreign currency.
 Purchasing foreign currency converts, or monetises, the foreign currency to the currency of issue.
 The central bank then offers federal government securities for sale, to offer the new dollars just added to the banking system a place to earn interest.
+Interest-free payments, long-term plans as a method of payment for the consumer goods* are relieving techniques at online stores.
 This process is referred to as sterilisation.
 In a broad sense, a federal (fiat currency issuing) government’s debt is money, and deficit spending is the process of monetising whatever the government purchases.

 It is actually rather obvious but all government spending involves money creation.
 But this is not the meaning of the concept of debt monetisation as it frequently enters discussions of monetary policy in economic text books and the broader public debate.
 Following Blanchard’s conception, debt monetisation is usually referred to as a process whereby the central bank buys government bonds directly from the treasury.
 In other words, the federal government borrows money from the central bank rather than the public.
 Debt monetisation is the process usually implied when a government is said to be printing money.
 Debt monetisation, all else equal, is said to increase the money supply and can lead to severe inflation.